Piripant/estatic/README.md

 # estatic
 Estatic is a static field visualizer written in the Rust language with the help of the piston, image, bitflags and nalgebra crates.

-It's main aim is education, but it can produce accurate visualization thanks to settable resolutions.
+It's main aim is education, but it can produce accurate visualizations thanks to settable resolutions.

 ## Features
 * An easy to use graphic interface